JanSellner/ImageSequenceAnimation/Readme.md

 ### API
 The API is documented in the un-minified [JavaScript](src) files.

-### Zip File
+### Zip Archive
-The zip file must contain every possible combination of parameter values as defined by the range (min, max, step).
+The zip archive must contain every possible combination of parameter values as defined by the range (min, max, step).
 Each parameter value must be part of the filename as `name=index`.
 If you have more than one parameter, just append the names, e.g. `x=00y=00.png`.

-Note: the `data-zip_src` attribute can also directly contain a Base64 encoded zip file, e.g. `data-zip_src="data:application/zip;base64,UEsDBBQ...` so that it is easily possible to create a self-contained webpage.
+Note: the `data-zip_src` attribute can also directly contain a Base64 encoded zip archive, e.g. `data-zip_src="data:application/zip;base64,UEsDBBQ...` so that it is easily possible to create a self-contained webpage.

 ## Control Elements
 Currently, the following control elements are supported: